Categories: Content Marketing

 1Password and LastPass are both secured with AES-256, the same encryption that is end-to-end trusted by banks and universities.
 In fact, each one locally decrypts your password vault so that your strong passwords are not stored on company servers.

-In addition, 1Password layers an extra one: your Master Password plus a one-of-a-kind Secret Key, which is what keeps your account details safe even if someone tries to access them from a different OS.
+In addition, 1Password adds an extra layer: your Master Password plus a one-of-a-kind Secret Key, which keeps your account details safe even if someone tries to access them from a different OS.
 Without both pieces, even a data interception cannot be decrypted.
-After several incidents of data breaches, LastPass is now employing a modern cloud-native architecture and ISO/IEC 27001 compliance, which is a significant upgrade.
+After several data breaches, LastPass is now employing a modern cloud-native architecture and ISO/IEC 27001 compliance, which is a significant upgrade.

 2. Audit History & Data Breach Track Record